jmcnamara/XlsxWriter/dev/docs/source/worksheet.rst

 specified by ``row`` and ``column``::

     worksheet.write_datetime(0, 0, datetime, date_format)
+    worksheet.write_datetime('A2', datetime, date_format)

+Both row-column and A1 style notation are supported, as shown above.
+See :ref:`cell_notation` for more details.

 The datetime should be a :class:`datetime.datetime`, :class:`datetime.date` :class:`datetime.time` or :class:`datetime.timedelta` object.
 The